8 of the best Minimoog VST emulations

 The original minimoog has particular characteristics for which it was both loved by many musicians to this day.
 Arturia Mini V (formerly know as minimoog V) brings back the sound and special characteristics in a virtual instrument.

-Additional features of the software version include a modulation matrix offering up to 6 different connections, 12 sources and 27 destinations, an LFO with sync to host, an arpeggiator, a three-mode chorus, stereo delay and the possibility to synchronize Osc2 to Osc1.
+Additional features of the software version include a modulation matrix offering up to 6 different connections, 12 sources and 27 destinations, an LFO with sync to host, an arpeggiator, a three-mode chorus, stereo delay and the possibility to synchronize Osc2 to Osc1.25% Off for 4Days02Hours01Mins28Secs(1 Jun 2023)

-Minimode was conceived as the ultimate tribute to the original instrument.
-We focused on a single principle: absolute authenticity.
-In association with DSP master and frequent collaborator Mark Barton (MRB), we studied and measured every nuance, every curve, and every response of the audio.
-Even the Minimode interface is a meticulous recreation of the Minimoog, from the maple cabinet and textured surface to the unmistakable "Cosmo" knobs and switches.
-We avoided the temptation to add extra features, such as additional LFOs or effects, which might distract from the spirit and vibe of the classic Model D. Instead, Minimode portrays the pure, raw, powerful sound and feel of the classic original.
+Miniverse was conceived as the ultimate tribute to the original instrument.
+Cherry Audio focused on a single principle: absolute authenticity.
+In association with DSP master and frequent collaborator Mark Barton (MRB), they studied and measured every nuance, every curve, and every response of the audio.
+Even the Miniverse interface is a meticulous recreation of the Minimoog, from the maple cabinet and textured surface to the unmistakable "Cosmo" knobs and switches.
+They've avoided the temptation to add extra features, such as additional LFOs or effects, which might distract from the spirit and vibe of the classic Model D. Instead, Miniverse portrays the pure, raw, powerful sound and feel of the classic original.

 Minimonsta is an award winning, highly detailed and accurate emulation of the original instrument with heaps of attitude.
 We think of it as a mini emulation on steroids because, until the Minimonsta, numerous clones simply attempted to copy the original instrument and then add one or two features such as polyphony and another LFO, the Minimonsta takes a radically different look at this vintage masterpiece and operates on two levels.